 - SaveOnEnergy can help you compare Delaware solar companies and find the best installer for your project.

 Ready to go solar?
 Call 866-420-6556 to be connected with a solar expert today!

 Solar power FAQs

-The average cost of solar panels in Delaware is $23,738.
-However, the cost will vary because it is dependent on the type of panels you choose, how big your system is, installation costs, and other factors.
+The average cost of solar panels in Delaware is $24,720.
+However, the cost will vary depending on the type of panels you choose, how big your system is, installation costs, and other factors.
 You may also be eligible for Delaware solar incentives and federal credits, which can reduce how much you pay for the system.

 Whether solar power is a good investment in Delaware depends on several factors, but it could lead to big savings over time.
 Your energy usage, ZIP code, and local weather can help you decide if solar panels are right for you.
-There are also power purchase agreements and community-shared solar systems to consider if you choose not to buy or lease solar panels directly.
+You can also consider power purchase agreements and community-shared solar systems if you choose not to buy or lease solar panels directly.

-Delaware offers several options for good solar panel installers.
+Delaware offers several options for reputable solar panel installers.
 Before you sign a solar contract, research your options thoroughly.
-Consider getting quotes from several different Delaware solar companies to compare system and installation costs before deciding.
+Consider getting solar quotes from several different Delaware solar companies to compare system and installation costs before you make a commitment.

 Solar power helps the environment in a few ways.
-It is a renewable energy source that does not emit carbon dioxide.
+Not only is solar a renewable energy source, but solar energy generation does not emit carbon dioxide.
 Solar panels can help reduce the amount of carbon emitted into the atmosphere, which helps address climate change and lower your household’s carbon footprint.